 While Matador has often been characterized (not by the label itself) as an underground or "indie" rock label, over the years, the label’s musical direction has grown, to the point where many hip hop, electronic and experimental acts play as prominent a role in the label’s sound & future as any number of singer/songwriters and rock bands.
 Sometimes all of the above converge.

 During the 1990s, Matador entered into partnerships with Atlantic and Capitol Records.
-In 1999, Lombardi & Cosloy purchased back Capitol's 49% share of the label, and in 2002, Beggars Banquet purchased 50% of Matador and took over Matador's worldwide marketing.
+In 1999, Lombardi & Cosloy purchased back Capitol's 49% share of the label, and in 2002, Beggars Group Ltd. purchased 50% of the legal entities behind the Matador label / imprint Matador Records Inc and Matador Records Ltd. and took over Matador's worldwide marketing.